jacobbergdahl/limopola/README.md

 - `AZURE_API_KEY`: Used for Azure OpenAI.
 You can run any LLM supported by Azure OpenAI by configuring `AZURE_MODEL_ID`, `AZURE_ENDPOINT`, and `AZURE_API_VERSION` in your `.env` file.
 - `MISTRAL_API_KEY`: Used for Mistral's API.
 Generate the API key at [https://console.mistral.ai/api-keys](https://console.mistral.ai/api-keys).

-In the future, this project will likely also give you the option of adding an API key to HuggingFace.
+In the future, this project will likely also give you the option of adding an API key to HuggingFace, among other sources.

 ### Run project